fontanf/stablesolver/README.md

 StableSolver:

-* Greedy algorithms, see "A note on greedy algorithms for the maximum weighted independent set problem" (Sakai et al., 2001) for their descriptions:
+* Greedy algorithms, see "A note on greedy algorithms for the maximum weighted independent set problem" (Sakai et al., 2001):
   * `-a greedy_gwmin`
   * `-a greedy_gwmax`
   * `-a greedy_gwmin2`